davidfestal/rh-che/README.md

     clean install
 ```

+You can also use the developer-friendy scripts detailed here:

 #### What is the RedHat Che distribution

 The RedHat distribution of Eclipse Che is a RedHat-specific packaging of Che assemblies